iggygolo/tsunami/CONFIGURATION.md

 1. Starting the development server (`npm run dev`)
 2. Checking the browser console for any parsing errors
-3. Visiting the podcast pages to see if your metadata appears correctly
+3. Visiting the pages to see if your metadata appears correctly
 4. Generating the RSS feed to ensure all fields are populated

 ## Tips